szquchen/MULTIMODE/README.md

 ## Requirements
 * The users need to supply their own potential energy surface, written in Fortran (Or machine-learned potentials that make use of Atomic Simulation Environment, using an interface to be released in the near future)
+* The equilibrium structure of the molecule (must be a minimum, optimized with the potential energy surface)
 * A Fortran compiler.
 The version on this site has been tested with Intel and GNU Fortran compiler.

 ## A Quick Usage Guide -- Command Line version